In times of change people are likely to feel confused, uncertain, or even afraid.

 “We are facing a difficult situation, unlike anything we have experienced before.
 But we come from a long line of people who have faced difficult situations and overcome them.
 We can’t stay as we are, or go back to where we were: we have to move forward.
 If we go in the direction I am suggesting then we have the opportunity to build something very special together.
 By following this path we will uphold the very principles we stand for.
 We already have all the tools and resources we need.
 The only question is, are you willing to step up and play your part for those who will come after?”

-Like your mother’s cooking or the recipe for gunpowder, when these ingredients are combined in the right order and proportions to match your situation, they become something that is greater than the sum of its parts.
+Like your mother’s cooking or the recipe for gunpowder, when boring ingredients are combined in the right order and proportions to match your situation, they can become something that is greater than the sum of its parts.

 Story is the best way to combine fact and emotion so that you and other people will feel inspired to want to make your new project happen.